Tick Borne Diseases

 Place tick in a zip baggie.

-Complete the submission form and bring it in to any of our District offices for submission.
+Bring it in to any of our District offices for submission.

 Your tick will be tested at the CAES laboratory in New Haven, CT.